 Adding green elements like trees, planter boxes, and other nature-based elements to create green streets better manages the impacts of flooding and improves water quality in the Bay by letting stormwater be naturally absorbed and filtered through the soil.
 Replacing sections of concrete and blacktop with urban vegetation also protects residents from high temperatures and improves air quality.

 Urban greening elements can enhance these plans, making streets safer and more appealing all while improving the city’s climate resilience.
-The urgency for these complementary approaches has become more apparent this year, as COVID-19 travel restrictions during the height of the summer heat increased awareness among San Jose residents, and across the Bay Area, about the need for green, walkable neighborhoods.
+The urgency for these complementary approaches has become more apparent since 2020, when COVID-19 travel restrictions during the height of the summer heat increased awareness among San Jose residents, and across the Bay Area, about the need for green, walkable neighborhoods.

 How do we make this happen?

-First, San Jose’s City Council needs to endorse this vision for the city’s future.
-Then, the city should create a comprehensive implementation strategy to deploy urban greening and ensure that these benefits are distributed equitably and where they are most needed.
-Finally, by integrating this strategy with other roadway and neighborhood development plans like the bike and pedestrian safety plans and urban villages, San Jose can efficiently align its design and construction processes, compete for state and regional funding, and realize the maximum community benefit at the lowest cost to San Jose residents.
+First, San Jose’s City Council needs to endorse urban greening as a climate resilient vision for the city’s future.
+Then, the city should create a comprehensive implementation strategy to deploy urban greening and ensure that these benefits are distributed equitably.
+Implementing urban greening in areas of greatest need will help communities build resilience to climate impacts.
+Finally, urban greening should be integrated with other roadway and neighborhood development plans like the bike and pedestrian safety plans and urban villages.
+Climate Smart San Jose should incorporate urban greening and other nature-based adaptations in addition to its current mitigation strategies.
+This cross-functional integration of urban greening will allow San Jose to efficiently align its design and construction processes, compete for state and regional funding, and realize the maximum community benefit at the lowest cost to San Jose residents.

-San Jose has a great opportunity to take its climate leadership to the next level.
-A broad, and integrated urban greening approach will serve as an effective climate adaptation model for other cities throughout the Bay Area, and promote a vision of equity and resilience.
-As we head into a time where adapting to climate change is no longer an option, city leaders must begin to focus on these types of solutions more broadly.
-Urban greening offers one of the most effective, multi-benefit ways for cities to prepare for the new reality of a changing climate, protect residents and businesses, and make the city a more appealing place to live, work, and play.
+The effects of climate change are more visible now than ever before.
+California is consumed by wildfires and drought each summer, temperatures are steadily rising, and rising sea levels threaten Bay Area communities.
+Adapting to climate change is no longer an option; city leaders must begin to focus on climate resilience solutions.
+Urban greening offers one of the most effective, multi-benefit ways for San Jose to prepare for the new reality of a changing climate, protect residents and businesses, and make the city a more appealing place to live, work, and play.